zachmeyer/Ferrisyum/README.md

 ## Contributing

 Contributions outside of general commentary, submitting issues, or holding discussions are strictly limited without prior authorization from the creator(s).

-This may change in the future.
+**Note: These restrictions are likely to be relaxed or annulled in the future as the project matures.**

 See the [LICENSE](LICENSE) file for details.